takenet/blip-docs/source/includes/en/extensions/broadcast.md

 }
 ```

-To get all distribution lists associated with you chatbot you must send a command with `GET` method.
+To get all distribution lists associated with your chatbot, you must send a command with `GET` method.

 ### Add a member to list